-The key risk types that the Company is exposed to in its activities consist of underwriting risk, strategic risk, reserve risk, operational risk, liquidity risk, market and investment risk, and Group risk (including concentration risk).
-Since the Company began writing business and executing on its business plan as of January 1, 2021, each of these risks has increased over the prior reporting period.
+The key risk types that the Company is exposed to in its activities consist of underwriting risk, strategic risk, reserve risk, operational risk, liquidity risk, market and investment risk, legal risk, reputational risk, and Group risk (including concentration risk).
+As the Company has continued growing its business and executing on its business plan throughout 2022, each of these risks has increased over the prior reporting period.
 The risk management approach focuses on understanding and assessing these risks, enabling an evaluation of possible impacts that informs formulating preparedness and response plans.
 The following summarizes these risks, and the steps the Company is taking to mitigate them.